Thymus: Thymomas

 Tumours originating from the thymic epithelial cells are called thymomas.
 They most often occur in adults older than 40.
 Tumours are generally detected when they cause symptoms, such as a neck mass or affecting nearby structures such as the superior vena cava; detected because of screening in patients with myasthenia gravis, which has a strong association with thymomas and hyperplasia; and detected as an incidental finding on imaging such as chest X-rays.
 Hyperplasia and tumours originating from the thymus are associated with other autoimmune diseases – such as hypogammaglobulinemia, Graves disease, pure red cell aplasia, pernicious anaemia and dermatomyositis, likely because of defects in negative selection in proliferating T cells.

 Thymomas can be benign; benign but by virtue of expansion, invading beyond the capsule of the thymus ("invasive thymoma"), or malignant (a carcinoma).
 This classification is based on the appearance of the cells.
 A WHO classification also exists but is not used as part of standard clinical practice.
-Benign tumours confined to the thymus are most common; followed by locally invasive tumours, and then by carcinomas.
+Benign tumours confined to the thymus are most common, followed by locally invasive tumours, and then by carcinomas.
 There is variation in reporting, with some sources reporting malignant tumours as more common.
 Invasive tumours, although not technically malignant, can still spread (metastasise) to other areas of the body.
-Even though thymomas occur of epithelial cells, they can also contain thymocytes.
+Even though thymomas originate from epithelial cells, they can also contain thymocytes.
 Treatment of thymomas often requires surgery to remove the entire thymus.
 This may also result in temporary remission of any associated autoimmune conditions.